nodejs/node/doc/api/fs.md

 * `fd` {integer} Integer file descriptor used by the ReadStream.

-Emitted when the ReadStream's file is opened.
+Emitted when the `fs.ReadStream`'s file descriptor has been opened.

 ### readStream.bytesRead
 <!-- YAML
 added: 6.4.0
 -->

+* Value: {number}

-The number of bytes read so far.
+The number of bytes that have been read so far.

 ### readStream.path
 <!-- YAML
 added: v0.1.93
 -->

+* Value: {string|Buffer}

 The path to the file the stream is reading from as specified in the first argument to `fs.createReadStream()`.
 If `path` is passed as a string, then